Masterisk-F/rubyripper/README.md

 # RubyRipperRemix (RRR)

-*A secure audiodisc ripper for Linux with Verification using AccurateRip and CTDB*
+*A secure audiodisc ripper for Linux with AccurateRip and CTDB verification*

 This project is a fork of [Rubyripper](https://github.com/bleskodev/rubyripper).